1 Bg 4-1972: Transcendental Knowledge

 > and death simply by knowing the Lord, the Supreme

-> there is no alternative means that anyone who does not
+> is no alternative because anyone who does not

 > understand Lord Krsna as the Supreme Personality of Godhead

-> is surely in the mode of ignorance and
+> is surely in the mode of ignorance.
+Consequently

-> consequently he will not attain salvation simply, so to
+> he will not attain salvation, simply, so to

 > speak, by licking the outer surface of the bottle of honey,